sgmurphy/wordpress-plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.23.57 =
+* Removed session incompatibilities within the Brute-Force Login Protection that failed when other plugins had already output page headers.

 = 4.23.56 =
 * Upgraded Brute-Force Login Protection to integrate the JS check on the login form with the session check.